catseye/ALPACA/doc/ALPACA.markdown

     has its usual meaning
 *   two boolean expressions joined by one of the infix operators `and`, `or,` or `xor`, which have their usual meanings
-*   ...

-The expression may also make use of whether there are a certain minimum number of neighbours of a state or class, whether neighbours in certain positions hold a certain state or class.
+*   a "relational comparison" which tells you whether neighbours in certain positions hold a certain state or class (TODO describe please)
+*   an adjacency comparison, which takes the form of an integer from 1 to 8 followed by a state or class referent; it evaluates to true if the cell has at least that many (Moore) neighbours of that state or class
+*   a parenthesized boolean expression (to change precedence rules.)

 ### Classes ###